 Four days (August 15, 23, 25 and 30, indicated by ellipses in Figure 15) were chosen for the simulations with the photosynthetic model because they represent different types of days that occurred during the field experiment.
 No irrigation was applied during these days and data from the entire day could be used as input in the CO2 assimilation model.
 On August 15, the atmospheric water deficit decreased due to reduced demand due to overcast conditions.
-On August 23, one day before the application of irrigation in both treatments, both the atmospheric demand and the canopy temperature of non-irrigated treatment were increasing.
-On August 25, the water stress had decreased as a result of the irrigation the day before and plants of the non-irrigated treatment responded to the increased soil water content reducing canopy temperature and VPD in comparison with the irrigated treatment.
-On August 30, although the VPD in the non-irrigated plot had been reduced, the canopy temperature increased to a value almost 8°C above the canopy temperature of the irrigated treatment.
+On August 23, one day before the application of irrigation in both treatments, both the atmospheric demand and the canopy temperature of deficit irrigated treatment were increasing.
+On August 25, the water stress had decreased as a result of the irrigation the day before and plants of the deficit irrigated treatment responded to the increased soil water content reducing canopy temperature and VPD in comparison with the fully irrigated treatment.
+On August 30, although the VPD in the deficit irrigated plot had been reduced, the canopy temperature increased to a value almost 8°C above the canopy temperature of the fully irrigated treatment.